Categories

 Restorative: A meditative practice where poses are held for greater lengths of time

 Water Exercise/Aerobics: Water aerobics is an alternative form of training and exercise that is ideal for individuals with injuries, muscle and joint pain.
 Water lessens the gravitational pull on the body so that a person can exercise longer in water without the extra stress on muscles or joints.
 As the strength and conditioning coach for the Los Angeles Lakers, I used water training with my injured players.
 They were able to stay in cardiovascular shape and often came back to the court healthier once their injuries had fully healed.
-At The Grove, we have two beautiful pools where we offer water conditioning classes for members to train at a high level while also enjoying the outdoors.
+At The Grove, we have two beautiful pools and offer water conditioning classes for members to train at a high level while enjoying the outdoors.